Zettlr/zettlr-docs/docs/en/faq.md

 # Frequently Asked Questions

-## I tried to install Zettlr on Windows/macOS, but there's a security warning saying I shouldn't install the app!
+## I tried to install Zettlr on Windows, but there's a security warning saying I shouldn't install the app!

 Both Windows and macOS require so-called "code-signing" in order to be able to trust the application.
-While this is a great technique of keeping malicious code from harming your system, it requires an annual subscription fee.
-This is why Zettlr builds are _not_ code-signed and therefore produce warnings.
-You can safely ignore these warnings and install Zettlr, as long as you download it from our official page.
+While this is a great technique of keeping malicious code from harming your system, it requires a code signing certificate.
+While our macOS builds are already code signed, we are still in the process of applying for a Windows code signing certificate.
+Until then you can safely ignore these warnings and install Zettlr, as long as you download it from our official page.

 ## Are there any plans of porting Zettlr to mobile phones and tables, for Android or iOS?

 We are getting more and more requests for mobile versions of Zettlr.
 We are very happy that you like Zettlr enough to want it on all your devices, and we would love to fulfil your wish!
 Unfortunately, though, our resources are just enough to keep the development of Zettlr up and running, and adding more work is just not possible at the moment.
-Of course, as soon as this changes, we will get to it!

 ## What is Markdown?